This semester, the Libraries will offer a workshop covering:

 - We cover the growing movement to make the products of research accessible and usable by others in order to verify, replicate, and extend research findings.
 We review how to plan research, to create publications, code, and data in open, reusable formats, and maximize the impact of shared research findings.

-No need to register, just come for portions you are interested in.
+No need to register, just come for what you are interested in.

 Additional data management resources, including presentation slides, can be found here: http://libguides.rutgers.edu/datamanagement